 EnerG2 operates a state-of-the art manufacturing plant in Albany, Oregon.
 This facility was funded in part by a grant from the United States Department of Energy to accelerate the development of a domestic energy storage materials industry.
 Current manufacturing capacities allow us to serve all targeted energy storage applications; capacity can be rapidly expanded as needed with in the existing factory footprint.
 The inherent scale advantages of this bulk chemical process enable EnerG2 to produce best-in-class carbons at costs competitive with traditional electrochemical carbons.

-The patented and proprietary technology used in EnerG2’s manufacturing plant delivers nanostructured carbon materials that are finely controlled and offer ultra-high surface areas and ultra-high purity levels.
-EnerG2 has developed and commercialized unique sol-gel processing technologies to produce its carbon materials.
+The patented and proprietary technology used in EnerG2’s manufacturing plant delivers nanostructured materials that are finely controlled and offer ultra-high surface areas and ultra-high purity levels.
+EnerG2 has developed and commercialized unique polymer processing technologies to produce its carbon materials.
 Sol-gel processing, which creates optimal structure and purity in the finished carbon product, is a chemical synthesis that forms solids through heat and catalysts.
 EnerG2 has patented an ability to control the hydrolysis and condensation reactions within the process, allowing the resultant materials' surface structures and pore-size distributions to be shaped, molded and customized for a variety of critical energy storage uses.

 In addition, by using pure inputs and carefully controlled processing parameters, we are able to maintain a part-per-million purity standard across all of our product lines.
 These purity levels enable product specifications previously unavailable in the industry.